valpyots/tsoha-project/README.md

 - view their own posts on their profile

-- allow others to view other user's profiles and their posts , if set to public
+- allow others to view other user's profiles and their posts, if set to public

 - browse all posts, browse post by category

+-  set a profile bio to describe user

+- edit own user data (change password, bio and profile visibility)

 The application also supports admin users, who can: